Good, Better, Best: Textual Distractors Generation for Multiple-Choice Visual Question Answering via Reinforcement Learning: Experiments

-We collect sample adversarial distractor choices generated by baseline and the proposed methods.
-Table \ref{tab:case_study} showcases these samples and their corresponding images, questions and original choices.
-Oberseving the predictions made by the defender (RevisitedVQA model), our proposed methods, MLPR + Pretrain, exhibits an ability to learn certain interpretable and practical policies generating adversarial and distracting alternatives:
+The case study is critical to answering \textit{RQ3}, since the pre-trained VQA models' performance degradation and the data augmentation effectiveness only indirectly validate the quality.
+Meanwhile, the widely used text generation measurements such as BLEU, ROUGE are not applicable either, because high quality is not necessarily related to n-gram similarity between original distractors and generate distractors.
+Thus, We collect textual distractor choices generated by baselines and the proposed methods, as can be seen in Table~\ref{tab:case_study}.
+We further analyze them in-depth, and have observed the following factors lead to high-quality and challenging distractors generated by \ourmodel:

-\textbf{Semantic Similarity}: It is not surprising the proposed distractors generator learned the strategy to take advantage of semantically similar tokens to the correct answer.
-Human beings follow the same strategy when they try to come up with distracting alternatives.
-As we can see, distractors generated by our method and the correct answer almost belong to the same general concept category.
-For example, ``baseball'', ``soccer'', ``tennis'' and ``golf'' are sport terms.
-And all distractors produced for the question ``how many black cows are there'' are all numbers, which belong to the same category of the correct answer: ``3''.
+\textbf{Concept Similarity}: It is not surprising that \ourmodel learns the strategy to replace correct answers with conceptually similar terms, as humans follow the same strategy to come up with distracting choices.
+As we can see, distractors generated by \ourmodel and the correct answers almost belong to the same concept categories.
+For example, ``baseball'', ``soccer'', ``tennis'' (distractors by \ourmodel-warmup of the third example) and ``golf'' (correct answer of the third example) are sport terms.
+And all distractors produced by \ourmodel-warmup for the second question ``how many black cows are there'' are all numbers, which belong to the same category of the correct answer: ``3''.

-\textbf{Context Matters}: The other critical factor is the context.
-In the first column of Table \ref{tab:case_study}, both distractors of the original dataset and of augmented ones are adjectives to describe the weather.
-However, ``cloudy'' is a better distractor to ``stormy'' if we take a look at the image, compared to ``hazy'', ``windy'' and ``sunny''.
-Under the original choice setting, the defender is able to select the correct answer.
-But once encountering with the generated distractors, it is confused and misleadingly pick ``cloudy'' as the answer.
+\textbf{Context Matters}: Another critical factor is input context.
+In the first column of Table \ref{tab:case_study}, both distractors of the original dataset and augmented ones are adjectives to describe the weather.
+However, ``cloudy'' is better than ``stormy'' to depict the picture, compared to ``hazy'', ``windy'' and ``sunny''.
+Under the original choice setting, the defender can select the correct answer.
+But once encountered with the generated distractors, it is confusing and misleadingly pick ``cloudy'' as the answer.
 Tackling vision and language tasks needs multimodal cognitive ability.
 In the DG-VQA task, a system should comprehensively utilize information from both the given questions and the images.